 The two Congregational churches – also called Independent churches – initially operated as one, and two pastors alternately served both churches.
 In 1817 this church was chartered as the Second Independent Church, though its pastor, the Reverend Anthony Forster, was a Unitarian.
 In 1839 it was again chartered, this time as the Unitarian Church in Charleston.
 Forster’s successor was Dr. Samuel Gilman, a Harvard University alumnus who wrote the school’s alma mater, Fair Harvard.
 Dr. Gilman served the church from 1819 through 1858.

 The church acquired its Perpendicular Gothic style in 1852 when architect Francis D. Lee remodeled the church in what was then considered “the new style.”
 Though Lee made several structural changes that significantly altered the church’s appearance, he worked around the building’s original walls and foundation.
+Lee, a member of the firm Jones and Lee, served as a major during the Civil War and also designed Kensington House in Eastover, the Colleton County Jail, the Orangeburg County Jail, and St Mark’s church in Pinewood.
 The church survived the Civil War, yet suffered damage during the earthquake of 1886.
 Thanks to the generous donations of Unitarians throughout the United States, the church was fully restored.
 Fortunately, the church was spared during Hurricane Hugo in 1989.

 The churchyard (below) is a point of interest, designed by Dr. Gilman’s wife, Caroline.
 Her idea was to create gardens of native plantings that were allowed to grow freely, mimicking spiritual growth of the church body.
 In fact, Ralph Waldo Emerson spoke from these gardens in 1827.
 The church invites visitors to quietly stroll the church grounds and appreciate the timeless beauty of the free-flowing nature that surrounds them.